MonashMath/SCI1022/Unix-CLI.md

 $ cd dir1
 ```

-However, with `cp`, the trailing slashes **do make a worth noting difference**.
+However, with `cp`, the trailing slashes **do make a difference worth noting**.
 This difference is indeed the source of much confusion.
 In particular, when copying directories, the behavior that we usually want is to copy the directory contents *including* the directory itself, which is achieved leaving off the trailing slash.
 When copying files, you also need to include the `-r` option (for “recursive”).
-For example, to copy the whole directory tree rooted at `txt_files` (including it) to a new directory called `dir`, we can do the following:
+For example, to copy the whole directory tree rooted at `txt_files` (including itself) to a new directory called `dir`, we can do the following:

 ```bash
 $ cd